kyymichelle/country-guess/src/static/markdown/blog.md

 #### React Hooks

-Initially I had started writing the CountryGuessGame component with the usual class component method, but after reading about [react hooks](https://reactjs.org/docs/hooks-overview.html), I decided to make the switch to a functional component.
+Initially I had started writing the CountryGuessGame component with the usual class component method.
+But after reading about [react hooks](https://reactjs.org/docs/hooks-overview.html) and how you didn't need to use `this` everywhere anymore, I decided to make the switch to writing a functional component.
 Being early in the project, the rewrite was very simple - going from:

 ```
 export class CountryGuessGame extends React.Component<GameProps, GameState> {